 And if you do it first thing in the morning, it sets a great tone for the rest of your day.

 Being a man of faith, I always go to prayer first thing in the morning and give thanks for all the blessings in my life.

-So, first of all, my health, my relationship with God, my wife, my children, my grandson, my home, my boat, my dog, my cat.
+So, first of all, my health, my relationship with God, my wife, my children, my grandson, my home, and everything else.

 I go through this whole list of things that I’m thankful for and recount and recite them.

 I think simply doing that means that you’ve got a lot going on and lets you focus on the positive in your life.

 It doesn’t matter what your faith may be.
 Recount all the things you’re grateful for on a daily basis.

 Take it from someone who’s been in a very, very, very, very low place.